Teves Consulting

 4) Keep it operable

-If the system becomes difficult to explain or operate, it is probably too complex.
+If the system becomes difficult to explain or operate, it is probably becoming too complex.

 Connection to calm decision-making

-In that sense, clarity is not separate from resilience.
-It is part of it.
+In that sense, clarity is part of resilience itself.

 Next steps